fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 ![dev tools showing network with localhost and response with editNumber being null](../../images/8/23ea.png)

-Since this isn’t considered an error state from GraphQL’s point of view, registering an _onError_ error handler wouldn’t be useful in this situation.
-However, we can add an _onCompleted_ callback to the _useMutation_ hook, where we can generate a potential error message:
+Since this isn’t considered an error state from GraphQL’s point of view, registering an <code>onError</code> error handler wouldn’t be useful in this situation.
+However, we can add an <code>onCompleted</code> callback to the <code>useMutation</code> hook, where we can generate a potential error message:

 ```js
 const PhoneForm = ({ setError }) => { // highlight-line